Skip to main content

 • character development

 Character development in Resident Evil Outbreak is notable for its exploration of interpersonal relationships and personal motivations among characters, revealing deeper emotional connections by the game's conclusion.
-In contrast, another game mentioned lacks significant character growth, with the most notable aspect being a character's hairstyle, while customization options provide a fresh way for players to express individuality.
-Overall, the depth of character development varies significantly between the two titles.
+In contrast, another game features minimal character growth, with the most significant aspect being a character's hairstyle, while offering customization options that allow players to express individuality through visual elements.

-• “The ability to personalize yourself with flashlight/laser/character colors is a nice way to differentiate yourself more, and the character designs themselves are refreshing after getting to know Resident Evil's characters so well.”
+• “The ability to personalize your character with flashlight, laser, and color options is a great way to stand out, and the character designs are refreshing after becoming so familiar with the characters from Resident Evil: Outbreak.”

 • “In Resident Evil Outbreak, you found out things about the characters, and even by the end of the game realized some of them had feelings for one another, some of them had things they wanted to prove, etc. In this game, the most character development we found was that 'Alexia' has a hairstyle that looks extremely close to a facehugger from the movie Aliens.”